Lewis de Haas

 Leaving La Goccia in 2019, Lewis did a short stage at Copenhagen’s Amass, where the restaurant’s approach to sustainability made a real impression on him.
 ‘The way they worked was just so interesting,’ he says.
 ‘It was the little things; if we were washing salad leaves, for example, we weren’t allowed to let the plug out.
 We’d have to scoop it up and water the garden with it or use it to clean the floor.
 They also use every element of something like a tomato, whether it’s drying the skin to make salt or making an oil out of the leftovers.’
 Returning to UK with fire in his belly, Lewis took over as head chef at The Shed, a sustainable farm-to-fork restaurant in Notting Hill, where he was able to continue developing the produce-led, sustainable style of cooking he’d become accustomed to.

 It was whilst he was working at The Shed that the first COVID-19 lockdown hit, leading Lewis to helping out at The Avenues, a youth project and charity in Ladbroke Grove which had formerly supplied the deli at La Goccia.
 Spending four months there, he helped prepare over 100 food packages a day for those in need as well as preparing hot meals.
-After a year of opening and closing and various attempts at takeaway services, in the middle of 2021 Lewis left The Shed, having been offered the opportunity to become head chef at East London café-cum-restaurant Crispin.
+After a year of opening and closing and various attempts at takeaway services, in the middle of 2021 Lewis left The Shed, having been offered the opportunity to become executive chef at East London café-cum-restaurant Crispin.

 The more casual nature of Crispin appealed to Lewis' style, but what ultimately drew him in was the produce-driven nature of the kitchen.
 ‘There’s a real emphasis on the suppliers here,’ he explains.
 ‘We get the best products and there’s a lot freedom when it comes to the food.
 We’re not really tied down to any particular cuisine either – it just has to be seasonal and fit our style.’
 This freedom, along with the variety of cooking everything from brunch to dinner and having the chance to regularly collaborate with other chefs and restaurants, has allowed Lewis to truly flourish at Crispin.